aws-samples/aws-sam-swift/docs/index.md

 Instructions to build and deploy the application are located in the **README.md** file of the generated project.

-## Security
+## Project Templates

-See [CONTRIBUTING](../CONTRIBUTING.md.md#security-issue-notifications) for more information.
+The tool currently supports two templates.
+Check back often, as we intend to add new templates regularly.

+**Hello World**

+This template creates a basic Lambda function that returns a welcome message.
+It also creates an [Amazon API Gateway](https://aws.amazon.com/api-gateway/) REST endpoint to invoke your function.

+**Serverless API**

+This template creates a full REST API to add, update, select, and remove items in an [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) database.
+An API Gateway uses Lambda functions to handle each action.

 ## License

 This library is licensed under the MIT-0 License.
-See the [LICENSE](../LICENSE) file.
+See the [LICENSE](https://github.com/aws-samples/aws-sam-swift/blob/main/LICENSE) file in the projects code repository..